libcxx/Snowlake/docs/source/tutorial.rst

 Put it all together
 ###################

-We can now finally put all the pieces together to form the entire inference definition under our inference group::
+We can now put all the pieces together to form the entire inference definition under our inference group::

   group SampleProject {